• You can reach us from Monday to Friday

 Different types of laser are often combined to achieve these goals.

-The treatment is usually carried out in several sessions in order to achieve an optimal result and at the same time minimise the risk of side effects.
-On average, around 3 to 6 treatments are necessary.
+The treatment is usually carried out in several sessions in order to achieve an optimal result while minimising the risk of side effects.
+On average, around 3 to 6 treatments are required.
 However, the exact number of sessions required may vary depending on the severity of the condition and the response to treatment.

 Spider nevus, spider naevus, naevus araneus